JoelKueh/TrellisTicTacToe/README.md

 ### libuart

-The libuart library is designed to simplify sending and recieving of commands over a UART bridge.
+The libuart library is designed to simplify sending and receiving of commands over a UART bridge.
 In this project, we connect this UART bridge to a HC-06 UART to Bluetooth converter and connect our device to a PC.
 This library is not specific to that application however, and can be used on its own.

+This library makes use of the UART1 peripheral with Rx RP8 and Tx on RP7.

 #### Functions